Yousousen/wpa/README.md

-# wpa
-Workshop Physics and Astronomy
+# Workshop Physics and Astronomy